Yu-Kh/Install-Guide/Apla-Getting-Started-Guide.md

  - Debian 9 (Stretch) 64-bit [official distributive](https://www.debian.org/CD/http-ftp/#stable) with installed GNOME GUI
  - Windows Server 2012R2/2016

-For test purposes, all of these hosts are connected to each other in simple network and have IP-addresses: 10.10.99.1-10.10.99.3
+For testing purposes, all of these hosts are connected to each other in simple network and have IP-addresses: 10.10.99.1-10.10.99.3